bsdpot/potluck/matrix-synapse/README.md

 LDAPPASSWORD is the password to access the LDAP server.

 LDAPDOMAIN is the domain for the LDAP server which will be split into name.tld for the purposes of updating config.

+CONTROLUSER enables a control user.
+Copy in a SSH pubkey to `/root/importauthkey` to have it imported to control user account.

+NOSSL will disable SSL setup for any value set.
+You might want this for a reverse proxy setup with SSL handled in the proxy.

 REMOTELOG is an optional parameter for a remote syslog service, such as via the `loki` or `beast-of-argh` images on potluck site.